 The Georgia General Assembly periodically reviews and renews important sales tax exemptions that enable Georgia’s food banks to distribute an additional 41 million meals each year.
 To make this possible, the Georgia Food Bank Association works with the General Assembly to ensure that:

 We work with our national partner at Feeding America to advocate for maintaining and strengthening the federal nutrition program, which are important lifelines for children and families in Georgia and across our country when they fall on tough times.

 These programs are also an important part of the local economy.
 But our federal programs are only as strong as the support they receive on Capitol Hill.
 Learn how we protect these programs through our work with Feeding America on the Farm Bill, the Child Nutrition Reauthorization Act, and Budget and Appropriations here.

-The percentage of kids in Georgia who are eligible for free and reduced lunch at school
+The percentage of kids in Georgia who were eligible for free and reduced price lunch at school before COVID-19

 The amount SNAP generates in economic activity in Georgia each year

 The number of pounds of American-grown food Georgia’s food banks distribute through TEFAP each year

 We won’t flood your inbox, but we will keep you updated on our most important initiatives and ways to get involved in our advocacy efforts.
 Simply complete the Stay Connected section at the bottom of the page to sign-up.